w3c/ServiceWorker/spec/service_worker/algorithms.md

   2. If the resulting promise rejects, then
     1. Terminate _activatingWorker_
     2. Set _serviceWorkerRegistration_.*activeWorker* to null
-    3. Allow any pending requests to continue as normall (as if there was no ServiceWorker)
+    3. Allow any pending requests to continue as normal (as if there was no ServiceWorker)
     4. Abort these steps.
 TODO: is this what we want?
 Note that we've introduced another situation where .active can change through the life of a page
 10. Set _serviceWorkerRegistration_.*activeWorker*.*_state* to _actived_.
 11. Fire _activateend_ event on _navigator.serviceWorker_ for all documents which match _scope_.